Anon-Planet/thgtoa/guide.md

 Another option good tool to remove metadata from various documents is the open-source mat2 recommended by privacyguides.org[^445] (<https://0xacab.org/jvoisin/mat2> <sup>[[Archive.org]][519]</sup>) which you can use on Linux quite easily.
 I never managed to make it work properly within Windows due to various dependencies issues despite the provided instructions.
 It is however very straightforward to install and use on Linux.

 So, we would suggest creating a small Debian VM within Virtualbox (behind your Whonix Gateway) which you can then use from your other VMs to analyze various files from a convenient web interface.
-For this see [Appendix L: Creating a mat2-web guest VM for removing metadata from files]
+For this see [Appendix L: Creating a mat2-web guest VM for removing metadata from files:]

 ![][520]